CampusLabs/servo/README.md

   // The port servo will listen for requests on.
   "port": 80,

-  // Headers that will be appended on GET responses and also on PUT requests to
-  // the S3 bucket.
-  "headers": {
+  // Set the cache-control header to set the life of objects.
-    "Cache-Control": "max-age=315360000"
+  "cacheControl": "max-age=315360000"
-  },

   // Hosts that point to the cloudfront endpoint.
 Requests on servo that are not
   // from cloudfront will be redirected randomly to one of these hosts.